-Certainly!
-And it comes in the form of a Covered Call.
-This strategy simply combines a stock holding with an option, the short call.
-A Covered Call strategy offers investors interested in holding stock positions a means of proactively generating income on a regular basis.
-No longer are investors dependent on the company to pay out dividends.
-An investor can simply hold an existing stock position but sell call options at what are called strike prices.
-These are fixed prices at which the investor agrees to sell the underlying stock if the stock should rise above that level within a set time period defined at the outset of the trade.
+Of course there is: the Covered Call.
+The covered call strategy is basically combining holding a stock with an option, the short call.
+Investors interested in holding stock positions can use a Covered Call strategy to proactively generate income on a regular basis.
+Investors are no longer dependent on the company to pay out dividends.
+Instead, investors can hold an existing stock position but sell call options at what are called strike prices.